DohaNaga/Off-target-P-ML/README.md

 ml R/3.5.1-goolf-1.7.20

-#Run the script
+#Run the script with the dataset file name as an argument
-$ Rscript fingerprints_preparation.R
+$ Rscript fingerprints_preparation.R dataset_1.xlsx

 ```

 ### Outcome

-A file named `dataset_2` will be produced which contains the CAS.Number of the molecules and their ECFP4 binary fingerprints.
+A file named `dataset_2` will be produced which contains the COMPOUND_ID of the molecules and their ECFP4 binary fingerprints.

+Note: if some of the smiles were failed to be parsed,they are discarded and a warning is generated

 ## III.
 Neural networks models
 - The script is tested under R version 3.5.1 in R studio version 1.1.456.